z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-0.md

 ![Empty A Bands List](https://raw.githubusercontent.com/z3c0/blog/main/tech/scraping_websites_with_python/scraping_metallum-0-2.PNG)

 After that, you should see a flurry of requests popping up in the Network tab.
 This is the page loading its content.
 As of writing this, loading the page with a fresh cache results in around twenty different web requests.
-The next step would be to identify which of those requests was for our target data.
+The next step would be to identify which of those requests was for our target dataset.

 ![A Bands Web Requests](https://raw.githubusercontent.com/z3c0/blog/main/tech/scraping_websites_with_python/scraping_metallum-0-3.PNG)